 Return on Equity Calculator

-Use this ROE calculator to easily calculate ROE (return on equity) based on the net income generated and the total value of the equity of the company or project.
+Calculate ROE (return on equity) of a company based on the net income generated and the total value of the equity.
+Easy-to-use ROE calculator.

 $